Cleo (Polish singer)

-Joanna Klepko (born 25 June 1983), known by her stage name Cleo, is a Polish singer.
+Joanna Krystyna Klepko (born 25 June 1983), known by her stage name Cleo, is a Polish singer.
 She represented Poland in the Eurovision Song Contest 2014 in Copenhagen, Denmark along with Donatan with the song "My Słowianie".

 Early life

 Klepko was born in Szczecin.
 She has a twin brother named Piotr.
 She spent her childhood in Ursynów, Warsaw.
 She is a graduate of the Warsaw University of Life Sciences, where she obtained a master's degree in landscape architecture.
 During her time as a student, she lived in Paris for half a year.

 Career

 Klepko sang in the gospel choir "Soul Connection".
 She won the first season of the Polish contest Studio Garaż in the category Rhythm and blues.
 She has worked among others with Pezet, Onar, Pih, Ramona 23, WSRH, Wet Fingers and Endefis.

 In 2011, she took part in the first season of the Polish edition of the talent show X Factor.
 Since 2013, she has worked with Donatan.

 On 25 February 2014, it was announced by TVP in the talk show Świat się kręci that Cleo, together with Donatan, with their song "My Słowianie", would represent Poland in the Eurovision Song Contest 2014 in Copenhagen, Denmark.
 They finished 14th in the final, scoring 62 points.
 This has caused controversy, as in the tele-vote result Poland was ranked 5th, with 162 points (top marks from the United Kingdom, Ireland, Norway and Ukraine).
 However, Poland did not receive any points from the UK and Ireland, despite being first in the public voting.
 This occurred as both the British and the Irish juries placed them last (25th).
 It was widely commented on by various media sites, such as The Independent, BBC News, The Telegraph, The Guardian and the Daily Mirror.

 In 2015, Klepko took part in the fourth season of Taniec z Gwiazdami aired on Polsat, partnered with Jan Kliment.
 She was one of the favourites to win, but placed third out of eleven participants.

 In December of that year, Cleo signed a record deal with Universal Music Poland, and released her first single "Zabiorę Nas" on 30 December.

 On 13 May 2016, Cleo released the song "Wolę być" and "N-O-C" on 5 July.
 At the end of September, she was nominated for the MTV Europe Music Awards 2016 in the "Best Polish Artist" category.
 In December, the music video for the single "Na pół" was released.

 On 26 May 2017, the re-release of her second album entitled Bastet, which included the release of a deluxe edition CD containing two new songs; "Pali się" and "Serce", along with instrumental versions of songs from the album.
 In June, Klepko confirmed in an interview for Plejada that she was working on material for her third studio album.